Versatile, high brightness, cryogenic photoinjector electron source: Ultra-High Brightness Mode for an XFEL Driver

 where the mean transverse energy MTE is defined by $\mathrm{MTE}=\hbar\omega-\phi_{\mathrm{eff}}$ where $\hbar\omega$ is the photon energy of the cathode drive laser and $\phi_{\mathrm{eff}}$ is the effective cathode work function after the Schottky effect has been accounted for \cite{schottky1918spontane}.
 In the present scenario we envision an MTE of 140 meV, consistent with a cathode drive laser of 262.1 nm in this simple model.
 This results in a thermal emittance, quoted in the usual way, of 0.3 $\mu$m/mm.
 This value, although slightly ambitious, is not far from the state-of-the-art for copper cathodes in photoinjectors \cite{divall2015intrinsic}, and is well above that achieved at test stands \cite{Karkare2020}.
 Further, it has been proposed that notable improvements may be made with cryogenic operation of the injector and thus the photocathode \cite{cry-cathode}.
 This and other approaches promise to lower the thermal emittance in the near future, and the subject of exploiting much smaller MTE is actively being explored at present \cite{IntrinsicEmit}.

-The use of low thermal emittances to enable the high brightness we seek here implies a small beam size on the cathode of roughly 100 $\mu$m.
-This is enabled by several features of the injector design presented already: namely strong ponderomotive rf focusing and rapid acceleration in a high-field environment.
+The use of low thermal emittances to enable the high brightness we seek here implies a small beam size on the cathode of roughly 100 $\mu$m, assuming adequate quantum efficiency.
+This question of the impact of and questions surrounding quantum efficiency will be discussed within the experimental context in the conclusion.
+This small spot size injection is enabled by several features of the injector design presented already: namely strong ponderomotive rf focusing and rapid acceleration in a high-field environment.
 Furthermore, since the emittance is already so small, any unexpected increases to the thermal emittance would roughly add in squares to the optimal value achieved in simulations below and would be unlikely to require much in the way of changes to the injector operating point we consider.
 This is expected to be the case as long as emittance does not grow large enough so as to jeopardize the space-charge-dominated nature of the envelope evolution.
-Thus even with more standard thermal emittance figures we would not expect the final emittance to exceed 55 nm-rad, which is the value found in previous iterations of this very gun design.
+Thus even with more standard thermal emittance figures we would not expect the final emittance to exceed 55 nm rad, which is the value found in previous iterations of this very gun design.
 The reason for this is that the final emittance is determined roughly in equal parts by thermal emittance considerations and other factors such as rf and nonlinear space-charge emittance growth.